 The 4x4 Yau method is arguably the fastest and most efficient method to solve a 4x4.
 The Yau method was proposed in 2009 by Robert Yau, and since then has been used by most of the top speedcubers worldwide.
 The method is a slight variation of the standard reduction method for 4x4, which surprisingly produces much faster and even more efficient solves.

 To begin with, what is the Yau method and why is it used by so many of the top speedcubers worldwide?
-Well, in layman terms, the Yau method is basically a reordering of the sequence of steps that were used in the standard reduction method to solve a 4x4.
+In layman's terms, the Yau method is basically a reordering of the sequence of steps used in the standard reduction method to solve a 4x4.

-One might wonder, why does this distorted sequence of the standard reduction method produce such an improvement in the speed and efficiency of the solves.
+One might wonder, why this distorted sequence of the standard reduction method produces such an improvement in the speed and efficiency of the solves.
 Even if we think of an analogous example, isn’t it always faster to run along a straight path rather than run the same distance but along a zig-zag path?
 Even though as logical and correct as the above example solves, in the case of 4x4 speed solving (Where reduction is not considered a straight path), Yau is much faster, and let us see why that is so.

-So, if we consider the previous analogy, it can be deducted that the Yau method more accurately resembles running along the straight path whereas the standard reduction method resembles running along a zig-zag path.
+So, if we consider the previous analogy, it can be deduced that the Yau method more accurately resembles running along a straight path whereas the standard reduction method resembles running along a zig-zag path.
 The speed and flow are more pronounced in the case of the Yau method, and that is the reason why it is extensively used by most of the top speedcubers across the globe.